FPCC 435 Financial Planning Fundamentals

 - Apply the concepts of gift and estate taxation to the development of plans for estate planning planned giving to achieve the benefactor’s goals.

-FPCC 438 Investment Planning
+FPCC 438 Investment & Portfolio Management

 This course applies investment principles considering families’ goals, time horizons, risk tolerance, and tax implications to build investment portfolios.
 In this course, you will learn how to manage your investment portfolio as well as develop successful investment programs for personal investors and financial planners using financial planning software.
 Other topics include attributes of various asset classes, asset allocation and selecting securities.
 As a result of your participation in this course, you will be able to: